reedbryan/cubemap-projection-mediaplayer/Assets/PrideBeats/README.md

-# Pride Beats XR Experience (Controller Build)
+# Pride Beats XR Experience Game Manager

 > **XR experience**: This README covers the **PC Unity project** that projects the 360° footage across three walls and orchestrates multi‑headset sessions via OSC.

 ---

 ## Overview
-The PC app is adapted from a 360° wall‑projection player.
-For **Pride Beats**, it plays Vancouver Pride Parade footage while managing connected headsets (session lifecycle, calibration, countdown, gameplay timing, feedback) over **OSC**.
-It broadcasts discovery messages so headsets can find and cache the controller IP.
+This folder is an extention of the cubemap projection player, used for the **Pride Beats** XR experience.
+This project manages the connected headsets via broadcasted **OSC** messages (session lifecycle, calibration, countdown, gameplay timing, feedback).

 ## Features